8 Best Track Saws – Reviews, Top Picks & Buyer’s Guide for 2022

 The 6½-inch track saw from Makita also has a rubberized handle which is grippy but still comfortable enough for regular and ongoing use.

-To conclude, we think that this is the best track saw of 2020.
+To conclude, we think that this is the best track saw this year.

 2. Festool TS 55 REQ Circular Track Saw

 The Festool TS 55 is the smaller sibling of the TS 75.
 It boasts a blade configuration that prevents kickback, enhancing safety even during the most difficult cuts.
 It manages this by spring loading the blades which prevent them from pinching against the material as you saw.
 It has a 55-inch guard rail that enables you to cut up to 49 inches, and the rail works with a host of other Festool products including the circular saw.